elixir-lsp/elixir-ls/README.md

 This builds the language server and debugger as a set of `.ez` archives and creates `.sh` and `.bat` scripts to launch them.

-If you're packaging these archives in an IDE plugin, make sure to build using the minimum supported OTP version for the best backwards compatibility.
+If you're packaging these archives in an IDE plugin, be sure to build using the minimum supported OTP version.
+This will provide the best backwards compatibility.

 ### Local setup